Arnoraja: Turushkas

+Arnoraja defeated the Ghaznavid king Bahram Shah in the Slaughter of Turushkas near Ajmer.
 According to the Ajmer prashasti inscription Arnoraja adorned Ajmer with the blood of Turushkas (Turkic people).
 The Prithviraja Vijaya also states that Arnoraja repulsed a Muslim invasion.
 According to the text, these invaders came through the desert, and had to drink the blood of their horses in absence of water.
 After defeating these invaders, Arnoraja purified the place of their death by commissioning a lake, which is identified with the modern Ana Sagar.
 The lake was filled with the water of the Chandra river, identified with the modern Bandi River.

 Historian H. C. Ray theorized that the Muslim invaders defeated by Arnoraja were the Yamini (Ghaznavid) generals of Lahore.
 However, R. B. Singh identifies the invader as the Ghaznavid king Bahram Shah himself.
 The 13th century Muslim chronicle Tabaqat-i Nasiri states that a chief named Muhammad Bahalim once revolted against Bahram Shah.
 Bahalim is said to have built the Nagaur fort.
 Bahram Shah marched towards India to defeat Bahalim, who also set out from Nagaur with his army.
 The two armies met at Multan, where Bahalim was defeated and killed.
 Bahram Shah then left for Ghazna to fight the Ghurids.
 R. B. Singh speculates that after revolting against Bahram Shah, Bahalim sought asylum with the Chahamanas.
 Arnoraja granted him the fief of Nagaur.
 After defeating Bahalim, Bahram Shah may have attempted to subdue Arnoraja, but was defeated.
 The Muslim chronicles probably omitted this event to avoid recording Bahram Shah's defeat.